Sandeep-2103/Manufacturing-Analysis/README.md

 these metrics give stakeholders a complete picture of production quality, efficiency, problem areas, and opportunities for cost reduction and process improvement.

-Project steps for Manufacturing-Analysis :

-Tools used ; Excel, Tableau , Mysql, Power bi.
+TOOLS USED : Excel, Tableau , Mysql, Power bi.

-Step-by-Step workflow:
+STEP BY STEP WORKFLOW :

 •	Excel Dashboard: Create an initial dashboard using provided Excel data.
 •	SQL Integration: Load files into a SQL database under a manufacturing data schema.